GreffMASTER/gbxc/README.md

 options:
 -h, --help - show this help message and exit
 -d DIR, --dir DIR           - the directory where the output file will be saved
+-l LOGFILE, --log LOGFILE   - log file path
--c, --checksum     whether the program should do a md5 checksum on the compiled file
+-c, --checksum              - whether the program should do a md5 checksum on the compiled file
+-v, --verbose               - show additional information when compiling

 ## Documentation
 Check the documentation [here](https://github.com/GreffMASTER/gbxc/tree/main/Doc) as well as the sample files [here](https://github.com/GreffMASTER/gbxc/tree/main/Samples/TM1.0/GameData).